-The plan of the paper is as follows.
-Section 2 presents the baseline model and proves the core results of the paper.
+The paper is organized as follows.
+Section I presents the baseline model and proves the core results of the paper.
 It then discusses the link between the model and the facts.
-Section 3 extends the baseline model in four directions.
-Finally, Section 4 concludes with a look at potentially interesting research questions and policy issues.
+Section II extends the baseline model in four directions.
+Finally, Section III concludes with a look at potentially interesting research questions and policy issues.

-2 The Baseline Model
+I. The Baseline Model